mheadd/voiceingov.org/_posts/2008-04-06-a-look-at-googles-fcc-auction-strategy.md

 Even though Google didn&#8217;t &#8220;win&#8221; the auction for the C Block outright, there are those that believe that their strategy of opening up the world of wireless communication may have been served nonetheless:

-> â€œIf Google had won a license, there was only downside risk for them,â€ said Gregory L. Rosston, a former F.C.C. official and senior fellow at the Stanford Institute for Economic Policy Research. â€œNow they can just spend $1 million a year on a law firm to ensure Verizon lives up to the openness requirements.â€
+> "If Google had won a license, there was only downside risk for them," said Gregory L. Rosston, a former F.C.C. official and senior fellow at the Stanford Institute for Economic Policy Research.
+"Now they can just spend $1 million a year on a law firm to ensure Verizon lives up to the openness requirements."